Paperback-iOS/website/src/help/faq/README.md

 > **Contribute**
 >
 > Would you like to make this extension a reality?
 You can contribute to its development!
 Check our [source development](/help/contribution/extension-development/) guide to get started.
-If you need help or have any questions, feel free to use our Discord server `#extensions-dev` channel.

 ### How do notifications work?
 The app will periodically check for updates in the background when iOS or iPadOS allocates time for it, this should be improved as you use the app and iOS learns to prioritize the app's background jobs over others.
 You can expedite the process by hitting refresh *once* to check for updates.
 This does not guarantee that notifications will work immediately after.